arcusmaximus/SottrModTools/Documentation.md

 ## Animation modding

-Apart from models, the Blender addon also supports importing and exporting animations (.tr11anim files).
+Apart from models, the Blender addon also supports importing and exporting SOTTR animations (.tr11anim files).
 You can animate bone positions/rotations/scales and blendshape values.

 To find an animation to modify, you can click the Play button in the Extractor to launch the game and log animations